meteor/react-packages/docs/index.md

 ### What's in the box?

+The `react` meta-package comes with everything you need to build your Meteor app with React.
+You can also add any of the parts individually:

-1. The `React` runtime library for defining and rendering components
+1. `react-runtime`: The React library itself
-2. A compiler that automatically transforms `.jsx` files into JavaScript, and lets you use some ES6 features
+2. `jsx`: A compiler that automatically transforms `.jsx` files into JavaScript, and lets you use some ES6 features
-3. A React mixin called `ReactMeteorData` that lets you easily use data from Meteor collections and other reactive sources in your components
+3. `react-meteor-data`: A React mixin called `ReactMeteorData` that lets you easily use data from Meteor collections and other reactive sources in your components

 ### Next steps